DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

    1. Are weaker than Dealers
    2. Have limited access to Powers
    3. Have 1 health point.
-3. Companions are creatures associated with a Dealer, like a pet or other-wordly advisor.
-See the setting Beastiary for potential Companions.
+3. Companions are creatures that can be associated with a Dealer, like a pet or other-worldly advisor.
+See the setting Bestiary for a list of potential Companions.

 ## During Play